-We are a profitable and growing specialty pharmaceutical company focused on the acquisition, development and commercialization of branded prescription products.
-Our primary target markets are hospital acute care and gastroenterology, which are characterized by relatively concentrated physician prescriber bases.
+Since our inception in 1999, we have successfully funded the acquisition and development of our product portfolio with limited external investment, while maintaining profitable operations over the past five years.
 Unlike many emerging pharmaceutical and biotechnology companies, we have established both product development and commercialization capabilities, and believe our organizational structure can be expanded efficiently to accommodate our expected growth.
 Our management team consists of pharmaceutical industry veterans experienced in business development, clinical and regulatory affairs, and sales and marketing.